Patient information on Allergic Rhinitis

 - Seasonal or All-year: Symptoms may occur in a particular season (usually due to grass, weed or tree pollens) or are persistent and present throughout the year (usually caused by allergies to house dust mites, moulds or animal hairs).

 - Age-related changes: Symptoms are often at their worst in children (age > 2) and in people in their 30s or 40s.
 As we age, symptoms usually gradually become less severe.

 N.B.
 Allergic rhinitis is not caused by food allergies.

 Can other conditions present as allergic rhinitis?

-Symptoms of allergic rhinitis may be similar to those caused by non-allergic rhinitis or an upper respiratory tract infection (eg colds and flu), however allergic symptoms persist unless treated appropriately.
+Symptoms may be similar to those caused by non-allergic rhinitis or an upper respiratory tract infection (eg colds and flu), however allergic symptoms persist unless treated appropriately.

 Up to 50% of patients with A. rhinitis also have asthma, and up to 80% of people with asthma may have rhinitis.

 Improved control of allergic rhinitis has been shown to give better asthma control in both adults and children.

 Complications may include: